delner/olfactory/README.md

       ...
     end

-Once defined, these templates can be instantiated using `build_template` and `create_template`, which are analogous to the same `factory_girl`/`fabrication` methods
+Once defined, these templates can be instantiated using `build` and `create`, which are analogous to the same `factory_girl`/`fabrication` methods

-    Olfactory.build_template :computer # Creates objects, but does not implictly save them Olfactory.create_template :computer # Creates objects, and attempts to save all items that respond to #save!
+    Olfactory.build :computer # Creates objects, but does not implictly save them Olfactory.create :computer # Creates objects, and attempts to save all items that respond to #save!

 ##### #has_one